Book activist Olivia Van Ledtje returns to Harrison Elementary to spread the love of reading and generosity.

 - Your child’s progress will be updated on Progressbook.

-- Want to become involved in PTA?
+- Want to become involved in PTO?
 There are lots of opportunities to volunteer at fun night, book fairs & secret Santa!

 - Collect boxtops and campbells labels and send them in